-2) Financial assets at fair value through profit or loss (FVTPL)
+2) Fair value through profit or loss (FVTPL)

 All financial assets not classified as amortized cost or FVOCI are measured at FVTPL, including derivative financial assets.
 On initial recognition, the Group may irrevocably designate a financial asset, which meets the requirements to be measured at amortized cost or at FVOCI, as at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.